Engee documentation

 Details

-Heat transfer coefficient for convection between gas and wall.
-Resistance caused by deposits is considered separately in the parameters Fouling factor.
+The heat transfer coefficient for convection between the gas and the wall.
+The resistance caused by deposits is taken into account separately in the parameter Fouling factor.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameters to .
-Constant heat transfer coefficient.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Constant heat transfer coefficient.

 Units